certicky/sscait-web/README.md

 #### Installation

+* Note: to see more detailed instructions based on these instructions that record the necessary/notable installation instructions that I used for a new web server host while I migrated the website from a different hosting company, see [INSTALL.txt](INSTALL.txt).
-* Install web server of your choice and PHP 7 or newer compatible version.
-PHP 8.2 seems to work.
+* Install web server of your choice (e.g. Apache) and PHP 7 or newer compatible version.
+PHP 8.3 or 8.2 seem to work.
 Ensure that php-zip is installed.
-For MySQL, ensure that php-mysqlnd is installed.
+Ensure that MySQL Server and php-mysql and the mysqlnd PHP extension is installed.
 * Install `composer`.
 This is used for downloading some dependencies.
 * Make sure you have MySQL server up and running and that it contains the `sc` database and a user with all the required privileges.
   * You should already have the DB set up if you're using this in conjunction with https://github.com/certicky/sscait-tournamentmanager.